PACER helps families of children with all disabilities, birth through 21.

 Currently there are more than 200,000 children with special needs in Minnesota and 6.7 million throughout the nation.
 Each year, PACER receives more requests for services that help children with all disabilities.
 Yet PACER is not a United Way agency, and does not charge workshop fees to parents of children with disabilities because PACER knows those parents are already facing high costs as they strive the meet the needs of their son or daughter with a disability.
 Your support will therefore help PACER staff respond to the ever-increasing number of families and professionals who contact PACER for assistance.

-In 2015-2016, PACER Center conducted more than 30 projects to improve outcomes for the nation's 7 million children with disabilities and one in four students who are bullied.
+From October 1, 2016, to September 30, 2017, PACER Center conducted more than 30 projects to improve outcomes for the nation’s 7 million children with disabilities and one in five students who are bullied.

 |2.2 million||Visits were made to PACER's innovative websites.|

 |68,282||People follow PACER on Facebook, Twitter, and Instagram.|

 |1.9 billion||Potential viewers learned about PACER through online media coverage on Disney, Huffington Post, and other national outlets.|